 Storage contracts offered through the Matrix program allow refiners to acquire storage on an as-needed basis.
 This gives refiners the flexibility to manage their inventories without the exposure of acquiring long-term storage.
-Since the transaction can be a futures or bilateral, there is an added layer of flexibility for the end user.
+Since the transaction will be either a futures contract or bilateral phsucal forward agreement, there is an added layer of flexibility for the end user.

 Enables alternative means to contract for storage assets

-The Matrix model opens access to storage via short-term to intermediate-term contracts.
-This allows storage operators to leverage the optionality inherent in storage contracts and provides the storage operator an opportunity to capture the value of a steeper contango.
+The MAP opens the storage market to customers who have short-term storage needs and to smaller, less frequent purchasers.
+Additionally, by selling storage through short- and intermediate-term contracts, storage operators can leverage the optionality inherent in storage contracts and capture the value of a steeper contango.